European seasonal energy efficiency ratio

 In Europe, the seasonal efficiency of refrigeration equipment, chillers and air conditioners is often rated by the European seasonal energy efficiency ratio (ESEER) which is controlled (among others) by the Eurovent Certification Company.
 A similar standard in the United States is the integrated energy efficiency ratio (IEER).
+Because ESEER is measured in units of watts for both electrical and cooling power, while the US standards use BTU/hour for cooling power and watt for electrical power, ESEER values are numerically significantly smaller.

 The ESEER is calculated by combining full and part load operating Energy Efficiency Ratios (EER), for different seasonal air or water temperatures, and including for appropriate weighting factors.
 These values are shown in the following table.